VivianGunawan/ConnectFour/README.md

 ## Project Description

-A simple implementation of Connect Four written using Object-Oriented Principles in Python that supports PvP and 2 different PvE mode.
+A simple implementation of Connect Four written using Object-Oriented Principles in Python that supports PvP and 2 different PvE modes.

 The first PvE mode selects a random unfilled column on the board.